itzshubh1008/EcoCycle-AI/README.md

 By using AI to promote sustainability, EcoBuddy AI helps:

--Individuals adopt greener habits.
+1.Individuals adopt greener habits.
--Communities reduce waste & energy consumption.
+2.Communities reduce waste & energy consumption.
--The planet move toward a sustainable future 🌏.
+3.The planet move toward a sustainable future 🌏.